oracle-quickstart/oci-apex-workflow-template/README.md

   test                           Test (WIP)
   ```

-  Many of these functions are sub-function of the main functions describes here, giving you more granularity to manipulate specific objects.
+  Many of these functions are sub-functions of the main functions describes here, giving you more granularity to manipulate specific objects.

   The main commands we will use are:

-  - `init`: initiallize the whole environment (`tf-apply` + `wallet` + `create-schema` + `create-ws` applied to each environment)
+  - `init`: initialize the whole environment (`tf-apply` + `wallet` + `create-schema` + `create-ws` applied to each environment)
   - `snapshot ID=\<app_id\>`: to take a snapshot of the state of the application (`changelog` + `export-app`)
   - `update ID=\<app_id\>`: to update the app (`update-schema` + `import-app`)

-  The other commands can be used to create additional environments (`create-schema`, `create-ws`) and manually perform specific task (`wallet`,`clean-wallets` to get and clean an environment DB wallet)
+  The other commands can be used to create additional environments (`create-schema`, `create-ws`) and manually perform specific task (`wallet`,`clean-wallets` to get and clean environment DB wallets)

 ## **STEP 5:** Start developping